Top-Rated Group Health Insurance Packages for Small Businesses in Virginia

 After you’ve gone through all your coverage options and discussed your plan with one of our insurance agents, they’ll make sure that it is in line with the requirements stated in the Affordable Care Act.
 Compliance with the ACA provisions and other applicable regulations may help your business qualify for tax credit breaks.

-Our insurance agents will even conduct annual audits to make any necessary changes to your group health insurance plan and employee benefits plan.
-Once your group health insurance coverage plan is perfected and you are satisfied with the results, you’ll be presented with a FREE estimate.
+Our insurance agents will even conduct annual audits to make any necessary changes to your group health insurance and employee benefits package.
+Once your collective healthcare coverage plan is perfected and you are satisfied with the results, you’ll be presented with a FREE estimate.

-So call today if you wish to learn more and receive a quote on some of the best health coverage and employee perks available in Virginia.
+So, call today if you wish to learn more and receive a quote on some of the best health coverage and staff perks available.

-Employer-provided coverage is widespread in Virginia, with nearly ninety percent of workers employed by companies that offer large group health insurance.
+Employer-provided coverage is widespread in Virginia, with nearly ninety percent of workers employed by companies that offer large group healthcare insurance.
 However, not all who could take advantage of the employer coverage do so, with only 57 percent enrolled through their employer.
-Still, 75 percent of workers in those companies have a choice between at least two health insurance plans.
+Still, 75 percent of workers in those companies have a choice between at least two health benefits programs.

 Cost and employee preference are two top concerns for employers wanting to offer a choice.
 Some workers prefer one delivery system type (PPO, HMO, or POS) over another.
 For any company, the cost is an ongoing issue.

-As noted by the Kaiser Family Foundation survey, premiums for family coverage have increased by 22 percent in the last ten years, with employers and employees sharing the price increases.
+As noted by the Kaiser Family Foundation survey, premiums for family coverage have increased by 22 percent in the last ten years, with employers and crew members sharing the price increases.

-Large employers in Virginia (unless they self-fund) must offer minimum essential coverage benefits as required by the ACA.
+Large employers in VA (unless they self-fund) must offer minimum essential coverage benefits as required by the ACA.

 • Bone and joint procedures